robenkleene/collections/cards/photography.md

 - **How many cameras does the iPhone X have?
 What are they?** Two, a wide angle and telephoto camera
 - **What kind of additional camera does the iPhone 12 have over the iPhone X?** Ultra wide
 - **In photography, what is HDR?** Taking several photos at different exposures and combining them to get a more balanced result
-- **Why shoot in manual mode?** When you want more control over the ISO value, in order to sacrifice stability to reduce noise
-- **What are the three variables that control exposure, noise, and stability?** ISO, shutter speed, aperture
-- **What are the three variables that control that aperture, ?**